How to Grip a Pickleball Paddle

 The images below show these 3 slight variations in the continental grip.

-Keep in mind that you aren’t actually changing your grip but making small adjustments which are most likely instinctive and just happen naturally.
+Keep in mind that you aren’t actually changing your grip but making it a smaller size using small adjustments which are most likely instinctive and just happen naturally.

 This video from Third Shot Sports does a good job at explaining the continental grip.